Blog Cloud Native

 In this architecture, the e-commerce store will become more scalable due to microservices.

 In other words, we can break down the different components of the application into smaller, independent services.
+For example, you could have separate services for the shopping cart, product catalogue, and user authentication.

 In the image above, you can see how the e-commerce store’s home page is broken down into four independent microservices: